vladmandic/pilogger/README.md

 Configuration is optional.
 If not configured, logging will be to console only and with default format
+Configuring inspect options controls how object output is handled

 ```js
 const log = require('pilogger');